honeydipper/honeydipper/docs/workflow.md

  * `labels` - string values attached to latest received dipper Message indicating session status, IDs, etc.,
  * `ctx` - contextual data,
- * `event` - raw unexported event data from the original event that triggered the workflow
+ * `event` - raw unexposed event data from the original event that triggered the workflow
- * `data` - raw unexported payload from the latest received dipper message
+ * `data` - raw unexposed payload from the latest received dipper message

 It is recommended to avoid using `event` and `data` in workflows, and stick to `ctx` as much as possible.
-The raw unexported data might eventually be deprecated and hidden.
+The raw unexposed data might eventually be deprecated and hidden.
 They may still be available in `system` definition.

 *DipperCL* provides following ways of interpolation: